-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments thereafter, the results of an evaluation on the functioning of this Regulation, including possible impacts affecting market distortions or port evasion, on the evolution of the technologies and market for renewable and low-carbon fuels, zero-emission technologies in maritime transport and on-shore power supply including at anchorage, and of its impact on the competitiveness of the maritime sector in the Union.
-The Commission shall consider possible amendments including but not limited to: (0) the material and geographical scope of this Regulation, as regards decreasing the gross tonnage threshold referred to in Article 2(1) or expanding the share of energy used by ships in voyage to and from third countries referred to in Article 2 point (c); (a) the limit referred to in Article 4(2), with the view to fulfilling the objectives set
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments in line with the "one in, one out" principle, and, where appropriate, be accompanied by relevant legislative proposals.]
+3 1.
+The Commission shall report to the European Parliament and the Council, by [31 December] 2027, and every five years thereafter, the results of an evaluation on the functioning of this Regulation, including possible impacts affecting market distortions or port evasion, on the evolution of the technologies and market for renewable and low-carbon fuels, zero-emission technologies in maritime transport and on-shore power supply including at anchorage, and of its impact on the competitiveness of the maritime sector in the Union.
+In this report, the Commission shall consider, inter alia possible amendments including but not limited to: (0) the material and